If You’re Reading This, You’re Me. Hi.

 21. Teach him laundry.
 For real this time.

-I am sorry to report that “I showed him when he was 12” does not count.
+Unfortunately, "I showed him when he was 12" is not applicable.
 Walk through it again.
 Whites and darks.
 The thing about the new red shirt.
 The mysteries of the dryer settings.
 How much detergent is too much.
-Make him do a load while you watch.
-He’ll roll his eyes.
-He’ll also call you in October about a stain, and you will be smug.
+Have him do a load while you watch.
+He'll roll his eyes.
+He'll also ring you in October about a stain, and you will be smug.

 22. Teach him five actual meals.